Choosing a Business Laptop

 A business laptop’s portability only matters if it comes with reliable connectivity.
 Wi-Fi connects your workforce to customers and customer information, corporate networks and resources, and ready internet availability—all fundamental requirements for remote work.

-Telecommuting is an ever more common working scenario across a range of industries.
-The needs of the modern telecommuter share much in common with other remote workers when it comes to their mobile device.
-As noted earlier, features like screen size, weight, and battery life are key considerations, especially for those people whose telecommuting life demands portability.
+Hybrid work is an ever more common working scenario across a range of industries.
+The needs of the modern hybrid worker share much in common with other remote workers when it comes to their mobile device.
+As noted earlier, features like screen size, weight, and battery life are key considerations, especially for those people whose hybrid work life demands portability.

-Being mostly or completely remote, telecommuting workers need a device that remains accessible to IT support and repair, even if their OS or VPN crashes.
-That means looking for systems that offer remote management capabilities such as Intel® Active Management Technology (Intel® AMT), included as part of the Intel vPro® platform.
+Being mostly or completely remote, hybrid workers need a device that remains accessible to IT support and repair, even if their OS or VPN crashes.
+That means looking for systems that offer remote management capabilities such as Intel® Active Management Technology (Intel® AMT), integrated in all Windows devices built on Intel vPro® Enterprise.

-Bandwidth represents another potential challenge when telecommuting.
+Bandwidth represents another potential challenge in the hybrid workplace.
 With demands such as videoconferencing and the growing number of in-home devices, users must expect their systems to reliably perform with little latency and fast upload and download speeds.
-Intel® Wi-Fi 6-enabled PCs, such as those built on the Intel vPro® platform, offer higher capacity 8, faster downloads 6, and lower latency.
-9 Meanwhile, the latest Intel® Core™ vPro® processors provide integrated graphics and capabilities for an improved audio experience.
+Intel® Wi-Fi 6E-enabled PCs, such as those built on the Intel vPro® platform, offer high capacity6, fast downloads4, and low latency.7 Meanwhile, the latest Intel® Core™ processors built on vPro® provide integrated graphics and capabilities for an improved audio experience.

-Finally, security should be top of mind when telecommuting.
+Finally, security should be top of mind in the hybrid workplace.
 A critical concern for any device, it is especially important for business laptops relied on for remote work, as use of public or guest networks comes with greater risks to system and data safety.

-Laptops based on the Intel vPro® platform are built for business and an excellent fit for remote work and telecommuting.
-These systems deliver the business-class performance to power busy workloads, maximize employee productivity, simplify connectivity, and get the most out of battery life no matter where an employee is working.
+Laptops on Intel vPro® Enterprise are built for business and an excellent fit for remote work and hybrid workers.
+These systems deliver the business-class performance to power busy workloads, help maximize employee productivity, simplify connectivity, and get the most out of battery life no matter where an employee is working.

 The platform is also designed with hardware-based security features.
-It includes Intel® Hardware Shield, which provides enhanced protections against attacks below the OS and advanced threat detection capabilities to protect against damaging firmware-level attacks.
+Intel® Hardware Shield, available on Intel vPro® for Windows, provides enhanced protections against attacks below the OS and advanced threat detection capabilities to protect against damaging firmware-level attacks.
 The robust security is vital for remote workers who require portability and on-the-go connectivity.

 But business laptops are only as useful as they are reliable.
-The Intel vPro® platform provides crucial remote manageability capabilities via Intel® Active Management Technology.
+Intel vPro® Enterprise for Windows provides crucial remote manageability capabilities via Intel® Active Management Technology.
 The result is better system management and repair—even when the device is powered off or the OS is unresponsive.
-With laptops on the Intel vPro® platform, businesses can save on deskside support, reduce truck rolls, improve user experiences, and reduce downtime—all with the confidence of exceptional support for telecommuting employees.
+With laptops on Intel vPro®, businesses can save on deskside support, reduce truck rolls, help improve user experiences, and reduce downtime—all with the confidence of exceptional support for users.

-The Intel® Evo™ vPro® Platform.
+Intel vPro®, an Intel® Evo™ Design.
 Built for What IT Needs and What Users Want

-And now, the Intel® Evo™ vPro® platform is the premium thin and light laptop experience for highly mobile business users.
+And now, laptops on Intel vPro®, an Intel® Evo™ Design, provide a premium thin and light laptop experience for highly mobile business users.
 Stylish, thin and light laptops with an amazing visual experience with beautiful, immersive displays are designed to deliver the remarkable responsiveness, instant wake and long real-world battery life.